ue22-p23/web-chatbot/README.md

 performance of several popular LLMs by just changing the value for the `model` field above; here are the available options for that field

-- `gemma`: a small model; I recommended you use only this model during development as it is faster and uses fewer resources
+- `gemma2:2b`: a small model; I recommended you use only this model during development as it is faster and uses fewer resources
-- `llama2` wich is little less dumb
-- `mistral`: is a.k.a. mistral-7B because it has 7 billion parameters, to get
-  more realistic answers once your code works fine
+- `mistral:7b`: it has 7 billion parameters, to get more realistic answers once your code works fine

 ## hints